 Follow the Evidence Wherever It Leads

-Alcibades being taught by Socrates (François-André Vincent)
+Alcibiades being taught by Socrates (François-André Vincent)

 By Chris and the Editorial Staff